PresMemes/CondensedArmiesPatches/README.md

 # Patching Manually
-To be honest, it's pretty boring.
-Just go through every. single. line. and multiply the number by x10/x100.
-Except for build time and morale damage.
+To be honest, it's pretty dull.
+Just go through every. single. line. and multiply the number by x10/x100, except for build time and morale damage.
 For AI weight, the x10 version should have a 1.5x higher base, with x100 armies having a 2x base.
 So a vanilla army with an AI weight of 100 should have a weight of 150/200 for x10 and x100 respectively.